 Wind turbines generally have low environmental impact.
 Even so, wind site managers address community concerns and find resources to solve issues.
 They proactively address issues by following environmental and noise regulations and conducting thorough studies to demonstrate compliance.

 For environmental concerns, wind site managers collaborate with agencies such as the U.S. Fish and Wildlife Service and state regulators to ensure sites follow environmental regulations, including habitat conservation plans for birds and bats.
-They manage reporting, oversee permits and coordinate with neighboring energy companies to promote community welfare and sustainable development.
+They manage reporting, oversee permits and coordinate with neighboring energy companies to promote community welfare and responsible development.
 These initiatives are often addressed in the planning stage of the wind project.

 Every day presents new challenges and opportunities for wind site managers.
 Their up-to-date knowledge of industry developments, advancing technology and changes in regulations help them plan for the future.

 Whether it’s expanding existing facilities, repowering for enhanced efficiency or addressing unexpected equipment failures, wind site managers optimize operations and ensure long-term success.
-Through dedication and leadership, they drive the sustainable growth of wind energy and foster positive relationships with landowners and community members.
+Through dedication and leadership, they drive the responsible growth of wind energy and foster positive relationships with landowners and community members.
 Learn more about how wind projects are built and tested.

 The people behind renewable projects: Wind site managers